Watch more Students Explain Digital Accessibility

 How do I get started?

-In this online workshop you will get a better awareness of accessibility issues faced by many students & staff.
-The session includes practical examples of working with inaccessible materials and simple guidelines to create accessible documents.
+This online workshop raises awareness of students & staff accessibility issues, includes practical examples and simple guidelines to create accessible documents.

 Monthly - see event page for details